UPetit/python-binance-profit/README.md

 ### Run a Limit Buy order followed by an OCO Sell order
 #### Script logic
 The script will check that both the price and the quantity are compliant with Binance rules for the selected symbol.
-If both are validated, the limit buy order will be sent to the market and the script will wait until it's filled.
+If both are validated, the buy order will be sent to the market and the script will wait until it's filled.
 Once it's executed the OCO order will be prepared: the price with profit will be calculated according to the profit percentage that has been provided, same for the stoploss price.
 The OCO order will be sent to the market and the script will return the two related orders and then quit.
 #### Instructions